jaalto/project--emacs-epackage-template/README.rst

     Egit http://example.com/file.el

-    #  Follow instructions displayed by the above command after it finishes
+    #  Follow instructions displayed by the above command after it finishes.
     #  After committing and tagging "upstream", continue in "master"
     #  branch This command will instrument epackage/ directory